 SimpleTexting Tip — Unlimited Keywords☝️

 SimpleTexting offers unlimited keywords.
-If you’re utilizing our short code, 555888, the only caveat is that you cannot use a keyword someone else has already claimed.
+If you’re utilizing one of our short codes, such as 555888, the only caveat is that you cannot use a keyword someone else has already claimed.
 However, if you have your own text-enabled number through SimpleTexting, there’s nothing limiting your choice of keywords!

 Set Up Your First Keyword

 1. Click Keywords on the left-hand panel of your dashboard.

 3. Choose your keyword.
 This is what folks will text in to your number in order to subscribe.
 Keywords can be 3 to 20 characters, contain numbers and letters (but not all numbers) and no special characters.
 The shorter, the better.
 Try typing out your keyword on your phone and make sure autocorrect doesn’t try and hijack your subscriber into texting the wrong keyword.
 But the most important thing is that you keep them on-brand and memorable.
 Let’s make our keyword, “SecretClub."